bjssacademy/fundamentals-clean-code/intro.md

 The first task in writing new code is to understand the code that is already there.
 Then we can decide how our new code fits together with it.
 We never write code in isolation; it will always have to integrate with what's there.

-Being able to understand what's there is critical.
+Being able to understand what's already there is critical.

-_That means that our code must be understood by others and their code must be understandable to us_.
+> Our code must be understood by others
+>
+> Their code must be understood by us

 ### Fewer defects

-Defects - bugs - cost us.
+Defects - or bugs, as we call them - cost us.
 They slow down delivery.
 They can cause financial and reputational loss.

 Software defects have been known to [kill people](http://sunnyday.mit.edu/papers/therac.pdf) or result in their [false imprisonment](https://www.bbc.co.uk/news/business-56718036).